-The Reiss-Davis Graduate School offers a doctoral program consisting of three years of academic coursework followed by an additional year dedicated to the completion of the dissertation.
-The program is delivered through residential weekend sessions and additional online academic activity during each 10-week term.
+The doctoral program requires students to be enrolled full-time in coursework as part of a cohort.
+The program consists of three years of academic coursework followed by one year dedicated to the completion of the dissertation.
+The instructional portion of the program is delivered through residential weekend sessions and additional academic activity under the direction of a faculty member during each 10-week term.

 Each course is defined by learning outcomes with assessments and requires the equivalent instruction and student work time as defined by a traditional course.
-Instructional methods include didactic seminars and online meetings and assignments.
-The small class size provides individualized attention as faculty monitor for student progress.
-The seminar/cohort format of all classes provides ongoing opportunities for student-to-student interaction.
-Coursework specific to the dissertation process provides support in developing and completing the dissertation.
-Students must pass each course with a grade of B- or better to progress in the program.
-They are expected to complete signature assignments, pass the comprehensive exam, and successfully defend their dissertation.
+Instruction is based on a variety of teaching models, methods, and academic assignments conducive to the needs of adult learners.
+A small class size provides individualized attention and allows faculty to optimally monitor and support student progress.
+The seminar and cohort format in all courses promotes ongoing student-instructor and student-to-student interaction.
+Coursework specific to the dissertation process guides students in developing and completing the dissertation.

-In the third year, each student assembles their Dissertation Committee that guides them in the dissertation process.
-RDGS's distinguished faculty are licensed professionals who are leading experts in their field.
-The Dean and the Provost also participate in academically supporting students.
+In the third year, students select members of their Dissertation Committee, who guide them in the dissertation process.
+Students are academically supported towards degree completion by the RDGS's academic leadership, the staff, and a distinguished faculty of licensed professionals and leading experts in their field.